charlesneimog/Spatial_Audio_Framework/README.md

 ### Additional options

-The framework can be configured further, with the following options:
+The framework can be configured further with the following options:
 ```
-SAF_USE_INTEL_IPP # To use Intel IPP for performing the DFT/FFT and resampling
+SAF_USE_INTEL_IPP # To use Intel IPP for performing the DFT/FFTs and resampling
-SAF_USE_FFTW      # To use the FFTW library for performing the DFT/FFT
+SAF_USE_FFTW      # To use the FFTW library for performing the DFT/FFTs
 SAF_ENABLE_SIMD   # To enable SIMD (SSE3, AVX2 and/or AVX512) intrinsics for certain vector operations
 ```